klabe/chopper/README.txt

 asking for one.
 If an incomplete configuration file is provided, the program will likewise exit with an error message.

+An example configuration file is available at default.cnfg

 Catalogue of headers and dependencies
 ------------------------------------